ekinhbayar/BrillTagger/README.md

-# pos-tagger
+# Brill Tagger
-Part-of-speech tagger &amp; lexicon generated from Brown Corpus
+PHP implementation of a Brill Tagger, an inductive part-of-speech tagging method &amp; lexicon generated from Brown Corpus